 When locked inside, what else can you do than scroll, swipe, and try new social media platforms?
 Social media managers can only be happy about that.
 Their audiences are growing.
 They want more.
 They became more empathetic.
 On average, people spend 20% more time on social media these days.

-So if you feel like your brand doesn’t get the attention it deserves, it’s not too late to convince your boss to invest more.
+So if you feel like your brand doesn’t get the attention it deserves, it’s not too late to convince your boss to invest more and for you to start looking up social media management services pricing.
 What should a social media manager do and say to win over other types of media?
 Hear me out.

 Your audience is there